botre/anki-decks/src/computer-science.md

 ## Reference counting

 Technique of storing the number of references, pointers, or handles to a resource, such as an object, a block of memory, disk space, and others.

 Reference counts may be used to deallocate objects that are no longer needed.

 ## Garbage collection

 Form of automatic memory management.
 The garbage collector attempts to reclaim memory which was allocated by the program, but is no longer referenced; such memory is called garbage.

 ## Metaprogramming

 Metaprogramming is a programming technique in which computer programs have the ability to treat other programs as their data.

 It means that a program can be designed to read, generate, analyze or transform other programs, and even modify itself while running.

 ## Red teaming

 Red teaming is the practice of rigorously challenging plans, policies, systems and assumptions by adopting an adversarial approach.

 ## Linker

-Program that takes one or more object files and combines them into a single executable file, library file, or another "object" file.
+Program that takes one or more object files and combines them into a single executable file, library file, or another " object" file.

 ## Memoization

 Storing computation results in cache, and retrieving that same information from the cache the next time it's needed instead of computing it again.

 ## Multiple inheritance